Semantic HELM: A Human-Readable Memory for Reinforcement Learning: Qualitative analyses

 We show token mappings for the memory mechanism of SHELM to identify potential failures and successes. \cref{fig:mem_episode} shows a few sample episodes from a trained policy on the Memory environment.
 Clearly, CLIP is not capable of extracting semantics of the abstract 2D gridworld environments.
 Thereby, it maps the ball to the token \emph{miner} and the key to the token \emph{narrow}.
 For minimalistic 3D environments, CLIP is capable of extracting colors and shapes of objects as can be seen in \cref{fig:clip_backbone_miniworld}.
 However, these results are still uninspiring since the token retrievals are very noisy.

 We also visualize episodes collected by a random policy from the Avalon environment in \cref{fig:avalon_episodes_appendix}.
 As opposed to the minimalistic MiniGrid and MiniWorld environments, CLIP successfully extracts semantically meaningful concepts which are subsequently passed to the memory.
 There are still some failure cases though.
 For example, in the second episode the agent is attacked by a bee.
 The feelers of the bee are mistaken for a \emph{sword} as the bee moves into close proximity of the agent.
 Further after the agent successfully defends itself against the bee, it mistakes the dead bee for a \emph{crab}.
-Intuitively, CLIP cannot correctly extract the concept of a dead bee in Avalon, since it has never encountered that during its pretraining stage.
 Alleviating such failure cases would require grounding CLIP to the respective environment as was done in \citep{fan_minedojo_2022}.

 Further, we visualize token mappings for objects the agent encounters in the continuous recognition task of Psychlab in \cref{fig:dmlab_samples}.
 The majority of token retrievals are semantically correct.
 However, sometimes the agent confuses different objects or conflates to the same token for different objects.
 An example for that are two middle objects in row 4 which are both mapped to the token \emph{icon}, or the first two objects in row 6 that are mapped to the token \emph{tuber}.
 We suspect that this occurs due to downscaling to a lower resolution which is conducted within the DMLab engine.
 Indeed, when taking a closer look at token retrievals at a higher resolution, they are mapped to different tokens (see \cref{fig:dmlab_corrects}).
 Therefore, we consider two different aspects on how to alleviate this issue, (i) increasing the resolution of the observations and (ii) retrieving more than one token for an observation.
 The former results in increased computational complexity, which we aim to avoid, since the task is computationally very expensive already.
 The latter assumes that the retrieval differs at least in their top-$k$ most likely tokens and is a viable solution.